-Complaints received directly by the Commission from aggrieved persons regarding the permit or issues related to site or route preparation, construction, cleanup, restoration, or operation and maintenance will be promptly sent to the permittee.
+Complaints received directly by the Commission from aggrieved persons regarding site preparation, construction, cleanup, restoration, operation and maintenance shall be promptly sent to the permittee.

 The permittee shall notify the Commission when the issue has been resolved.
 The permittee will add the complaint to the monthly reports of all complaints.
 If the permittee is unable to find resolution, the Commission will use the process outlined in the Unresolved Complaints Section to process the issue.